Line of Sight Accidents

 Only when the defendant's behavior does not meet the expectations of what a reasonable person would do under the circumstances does it constitute a violation of the duty of reasonable care.
 If a reasonable driver would have seen the stop sign or posted speed limit, all responsibility for a car accident may fall on a driver who does not stop or continues to advance at dangerously high speeds.

-In the case of a public property owner that creates a hazard, such as a municipality, you may be able to sue the entity that created the hazard, but you would have a shorter time within which to bring your lawsuit.
+In the case of a public property owner that creates a hazard, such as a municipality, you may be able to sue the entity that created the hazard, but your attorney would have a shorter time within which to bring your lawsuit.
 Under California Government Code section 830.8, public entities and public employees have a limited immunity.
 They are usually not liable for failures to provide traffic signals, warning signals, markings, signs, or devices.

 However, a public entity or public employee is not exonerated if an injury is proximately caused by a failure to provide a signal if a sign or signal was necessary to warn of a dangerous condition that endangered safe traffic movements and that would not be reasonably apparent to a person using due care.
 If the government entity fails to post a warning sign appropriately, resulting in a concealed trap for someone driving reasonably safely, this limited immunity does not apply.